Cohomology of generalized configuration spaces: Configuration spaces of points on -acyclic spaces

 \subsection{Recollections on $\mathsf A_\infty$- and $\mathsf C_\infty$-algebras}

-\begin{para} In this subsection we briefly recall some notions from the theory of $\mathsf A_\infty$- and $\mathsf C_\infty$-algebras.
+\begin{para} In this subsection we very briefly recall some definitions from the theory of $\mathsf A_\infty$- and $\mathsf C_\infty$-algebras.
 The reader who is not familiar with these notions may consult \cite[Chapter 10]{lodayvallette} for a detailed account. \end{para}